svlentink/myhugoblogs/blog.lent.ink/content/2021/freelancer-tax-advantage.md

 like a phone, laptop etc.
 Or you can be create; a friend of mine wanted a camera drone and bought it on his business.
 He makes one video per year for a customer besides using it for all his vacations.
+Or someone using his vacation home for ocassional painting workshops/retreats, making it a business cost.

 ## Calculation